The PFRA regulating and monitoring direct dialogue fundraising

 Almost 70.000 New Zealanders chose to sign up to regularly support a charity last year, donating over $42 million in that year, and almost a quarter of a million people have signed up over the last 4 years, donating over $150 million to their chosen causes through this type of fundraising.
 Over 125,000 supporter items have been sold to benefit charities (via face to face methods).

-Twenty-eight charities operate within the PFRA, more details of members can be found on PFRA members.
+Twenty-nine charities operate within the PFRA, more details of members can be found on PFRA members.
 Any organisation conducting direct dialogue fundraising in New Zealand should be a member of the PFRA.

 All members sign up to a strict code of conduct called the Standard of Face to Face Fundraising Practice or the Standard of Charity Street Trading.